vkz/vkz.github.io/index.md

     \

-    Unless you're Google-scale I am positive I can do better than k8s and opaque Docker images with a dash of Scheme code.
+    Unless you're Google-scale I am positive I can do better than k8s and opaque Docker images with a dash of Scheme, Clojure and AWS API.

     \